 Restaurant Delivery apps in the Puget Sound region

 Restaurants have begged delivery platforms to reduce their commissions.
-Not only have apps refused to do so, in some cases they have raised their fees to further profit from the coronavirus crisis.
 In addition to taking a hefty percentage of each order total (before discounts are applied), the apps also charge restaurants sign-up fees, sometimes add restaurants to the app without their consent, and require that restaurants pay for the freebies and promotions the app chooses to offer without the restaurants consent.

 Worse, many of the apps have positioned themselves as “saviors” of the restaurant industry in recent years.
 Even when some apps have stated they have reduced delivery fees, in many cases the fees are only deferred and must eventually be paid back by the restaurant.
 Many supporters of the restaurant industry regard the millionaire-owned apps as greedy profiteers who have refused to mitigate restauranteur pain while they enjoyed increased revenues and profits.

 So, you may want to consider deleting delivery apps and go old school.
 Call the restaurant directly to place your order and even go pick it up.

 Here’s a rundown of the restaurant delivery apps serving the Puget Sound region.
 The closer you are to major urban centers, the more choices you will have.
 Seattle and Tacoma have broad service, while the smaller cities from Everett to Bellevue and Renton will have fewer options.
 To find the ones best suited to your location and needs, the best thing to do is to simply place an order and try different services at different times.

 Recommend delivery apps

 Tock Seattle is a restaurant reservation and delivery app.
 The founder of the company is a restaurant owner.
 Tock charges a monthly service to restaurants, plus 2% on delivery orders, which is much lower than other delivery apps.